-Numerical Equivalents
+Letter Given Numerical Equivalents

-93 - 100
+А 93 - 100

-85 - 92.99
+В 85 - 92.99

-80 - 84.99
+С 80 - 84.99

-er is required to progres s in the Nursing Program.
+C 80 - 84.99 A grade of C or higher is required to progress in the Nursing Program.

-72 - 79.99
+D 72 - 79.99

-0 - 71.99
+F 0 - 71.99

-93 - 100 85 - 92.99 80 - 84.99 er is required to progres 72 - 79.99

 - b.
 All required non-nursing courses must be completed with a grade of "C" or higher. - 2.
 Nursing skills and simulation lab grades are designated as satisfactory or unsatisfactory.
 To successfully complete the course, the student must satisfactorily achieve the lab objectives.
-If, at the end of the course, the student's lab performance grade is unsatisfactory, a grade of "F" will be given for the entire course, regardless of the theory grade achieved. - 3.
-Clinical grades are designated as satisfactory or unsatisfactory.
+If, at the end of the course, the student's lab performance grade is unsatisfactory, a grade of "F" will be given for the entire course, regardless of the theory grade achieved.

+- 3. Clinical grades are designated as satisfactory or unsatisfactory.
 The student must achieve a grade of satisfactory in each clinical objective.
 If, at the end of the course, the student has an unsatisfactory in any clinical objective, a grade of "F" will be given for the entire course, regardless of the theory grade achieved. - 4.
 Grades will not be rounded.
 For example, if a grade of 79.99 is earned, a grade of 79 will be awarded. - 5.
 Assignments completed and handed in past the established timelines will be considered for a maximum grade of 80. - 6.
 Students will have an opportunity to review their previously completed exams during the course. - a.
-The time and place for the review will be announced by the faculty.
+The time and place for the review will be announced by the faculty. - b.

-- b.
 Students are not permitted to use paper, pencils, tape recorders or any electronic device, etc. during the review. - c.
 Student personal belongings must be placed on the floor. - d.
 Review sessions are for clarification of student questions about exam items. - e.
 Students wishing to challenge an exam item may do so in writing after the review session, citing the reference. - 7.
 Additional guidance is provided by the following: - a.
 Admission Policy - b.
 Re-entry Policy